jasonwong26/AlgorithmPractice/src/DynamicProgramming/README.md

 - Bottom Up: solve smaller problems first, then use those to solve larger problems
   - Example: Fibonacci

+Very easy to mistake DP for backtracking or DFS problems.
+Maybe think of this as an optimization on top of these??

 ## Examples using Fibonnaci sequence
 **Naive Recursion approach**
 ```